Ah11r/Ah11r.github.io/_posts/2023-09-29-setting_blog.md

 ![img-description](/assets/img/jekyll/8c.png)
 _figure 8c_

 So far so good.
-Let's keep going on...
+Let's continue...

 Within Visual Studio, open a terminal as guided below and run the following command.
 ````powershell